-- Knives or weapons
+- · Knives or weapons

 - Alcohol

 - Illegal drugs

 - Stolen items

 - Tobacco and cigarette papers

 - Matches, lighters and other smoking paraphernalia

-- Vapes, oils and other vaping paraphernalia

-- Fireworks

-- Pornographic images

-- Any article a staff member reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the pupil).
+- · Vapes, oils and other vaping paraphernalia - Fireworks - · Pornographic images - Any article a staff member reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the pupil).
 These items will not be returned to pupils.

 We will also confiscate any item which is harmful or detrimental to school discipline.
-These items will be returned to pupils after discussion with senior leaders and parents, if appropriate.
+These items can be returned to parents or carers after discussion with senior leaders and parents, if appropriate and if the parent or carer requests it.
+They will not be returned to pupils.